ntnn/paperwrap/README.md

 PyPI entry: [paperworks](https://pypi.python.org/pypi/paperworks/)

 `wrapper.py` is the actual api-wrapper.
-`models.py` contains classes for paperwork-instances, noteboooks, notes and tags.
+`models.py` contains classes for paperwork-instances, notebooks, notes and tags.
-`paperworks.py` is a command-line client.
+`paperwork.py` is a command-line client with the entry-point `paperworks`.

 #Command Line Interface
 `paperworks` connects to the remote host and provides a command line interface to manage the notes.
 If a file `.paperworkrc` in `$HOME` exists `paperworks` parses the credentials.
 If no such file exists the credentials can be entered via prompt.
-`help` will display the vailable commands.
+`help` will display the available commands.